table-tome/table-tome/README.md

 ## Features

 Table Tome is a Dungeons and Dragons 5th Edition Toolbox with big dreams.
-It is currently being served on Heroku at [table-tome.herokuapp.com](http://table-tome.herokuapp.com/).
+It is currently being served with Heroku at [tabletome.com](https://tabletome.com/).
 Any commits made to master will be served automatically on Heroku if the tests pass!

 Base functionality will include:
   - A sortable table of spells.